MindTouch/mindtouch-http.js/README.md

+# MindTouch HTTP (mindtouch-http.js)

-A library to construct URLs and make requests using the fetch API
+A JavaScript library to construct URLs and make HTTP requests using the fetch API